kongo2002/eventuate-chaos/scenarios/counter/README.markdown

 expected by calculating all requests that are made during the test.
 Of course this value won't match up in case you issue commands by yourself during the test setup.

-The default settings of the test script are to inject 30 partitions on the network every 10 seconds and moreover toggling one random node's network to being *slow* or *flaky* (more information on [blockade][blockade]) separated by 5 seconds each.
+The default settings of the test script are to inject random partitions on the network every 10 seconds and moreover toggling one random node's network to being *slow*, *flaky* or *fast* (more information on [blockade][blockade]) separated by 5 seconds each.
+These failures are injected on 30 iterations by default.
 In the meantime every 0.1 seconds a request for either a *decrement* or *increment* operation is triggered towards one random Eventuate node.

 Some parameters like request interval (`--interval`), number of network failures to inject (`--iterations`) and the number of participating Eventuate nodes (`--locations`) may be configured at the command line as well.